tomdoeslinux/PixaPencil/README.md

 Why you should try out PixaPencil:

 - Contains over 33+ useful features (see 'Features' section below)
-- 100% free of Google Play (tracking) services
+- 100% free of Google Play (tracking?) services
 - 100% free of advertisements
 - 100% commitment to open source

-PixaPencil only runs on Android 8.0 or higher with a decently-sized screen.
+PixaPencil only runs on Android 8.0 or higher.

-## Permissions
-The app uses the file permission to make it possible to export your creations to PNG.

-The app uses the internet permission for Lospec palette support -- nothing else :)

 ## 🖼️ Showcase